GoogleCloudPlatform/microservices-demo/kustomize/README.md

 ## Prerequisites

-You need to have a Kubernetes cluster where you will deploy the Online Boutique's Kubernetes manifests into, you can follow the instruction [here](/).
+You need to have a Kubernetes cluster where you will deploy the Online Boutique's Kubernetes manifests.
+To set up a GKE (Google Kubernetes Engine) cluster, you can follow the instruction in the [root `/README.md`](/).

 ## Deploy Online Boutique with Kustomize